-Office of the President, Provost, Assistant Provost for Enrollment Management, Chief Financial Officer, Advancement, Legal, Communications, Assistant Provost for Student Life, and Provost
+Offices of the President, Provost, Assistant Provost for Enrollment Management, Financial Officer, Advancement, Legal Counsel, Communications & Government Relations, and Assistant Provost for Student Life.

 A vestige of the dairy farm that previously operated on the site, the Barn Theatre is a multipurpose facility that provides a unique backdrop for lectures, live performances, and events.
 Because of its versatility, abundant natural light, and flexible, open space, the Barn Theatre is a popular venue for retreats, workshops, conferences, weddings, and other sponsored events.

 Before the establishment of Richard Bland College in 1960, the President’s House was one of two farmhouses built by the Hatcher-Seward Family, who operated a dairy and cattle farm in the early 1900s.
 The house is nestled amongst the College’s pecan groves and Asian Water Garden.
 The two-story house was remodeled in the 1960s, and a distinct room for entertaining was added to the house in 2009.
 The room’s large glass windows give presidential guests an expansive, breathtaking view of the Asian Water Garden.
 A fountain with a statue of Hebe, carrier of the Torch of Youth in Greek Mythology, a gazebo, and guesthouse are also present on the grounds.